Top of Mind

 September 1, 2021

-The sympathetic nervous system (SNS) is responsible for our “fight, flight or freeze” response and has been essential to our survival since beginning of our existence.
+Understanding Trauma The sympathetic nervous system (SNS) is responsible for our “fight, flight or freeze” response and has been essential to our survival since the beginning of our existence.
 In the case of traumatic, threatening emotional, mental and physical experiences, this fear response can become altered.
-Connection between the amygdala and hypothalamus causes change to the hypothalamic-pituitary-adrenal axis (HPA), […]
+Connection between the amygdala and hypothalamus causes change to […]

 Caught in the weeds: The impact of cannabis on mental health